Updated March 18, 2026

 How to avoid

-Carry your passport or a photocopy.
-Leave the original in your hotel safe and carry a photo on your phone as backup.
+Carry your passport or a certified photocopy at all times.
+Leave the original in your hotel safe and carry a high-quality photocopy plus a photo of your passport on your phone as backup.
+EU citizens can carry a national ID card instead.

 Behavior